AlfishSoftware/godot-files-vscode/README.md

 Embedded code (like gdscript/gdshader) in asset strings is syntax-highlighted, however:
 - VSCode is not recognizing "embeddedLanguages" properly for some reason (bug?), so things like toggling comments, snippets, etc. won't consider the embedded language's context

-Target is mostly Godot 3 for now (some Godot 4 features are supported, but not actively tested).

 ## Support